bjtn1/bjtnoguera.com/content/projects/index.md

 If you'd like to view the repo for any one of these projects, send me an email.
 {{< /alert >}}

+## Password checker
+{{< button href="mailto:bjtn01.exit148@slmail.me" target="_self" >}}
+Send email to view this project's Github repository
+{{< /button >}}
+- A Java application that checks the strength of passwords
+- Languages used:
+    - Java

+## Multi cycle pipeline simulator
+{{< button href="mailto:bjtn01.exit148@slmail.me" target="_self" >}}
+Send email to view this project's Github repository
+{{< /button >}}
+- A Python application that takes in a text file with MIPS instructions and displays the stages of each instruction
+- Languages used:
+    - Python

+## RSA private/public key pair generator
+{{< button href="mailto:bjtn01.exit148@slmail.me" target="_self" >}}
+Send email to view this project's Github repository
+{{< /button >}}
+- A Python application that implements portions of the RSA algorithm used for generating public/private keypairs, as well as encryption, decryption, and signing.
+- Languages used:
+    - Python

+## Vulnerable VM exploit script
+{{< button href="mailto:bjtn01.exit148@slmail.me" target="_self" >}}
+Send email to view this project's Github repository
+{{< /button >}}
+- A Python script that takes advamtage of an exploit in a vulnerable VM, and gains root privileges
+- Languages used:
+    - Python

+## Password cracker
+{{< button href="mailto:bjtn01.exit148@slmail.me" target="_self" >}}
+Send email to view this project's Github repository
+{{< /button >}}
+- A Python script that cracks passwords using a rainbow table generated from the RockYou wordlist.
+- Languages used:
+    - Python

+## RSA key cracker bingo
+{{< button href="mailto:bjtn01.exit148@slmail.me" target="_self" >}}
+Send email to view this project's Github repository
+{{< /button >}}
+- A Python script that uses Pollards Rho integer factorization algorithm to crack RSA keys
+- Languages used:
+    - Python

 1. TODO
     - Find school projects
+        - Put all the projecst from classes before spring 2023
+        - Add fall 2024
     - Add description of those projects
     - Add a "send email to me to view these projects"